 Our Friend, Florida Frenz wrote this letter when she was twelve.
 A younger girl wrote letters to Florida, asking her for advice.
-Florida’s views on friendship reflects her perspective as a girl with autism.
+Florida’s views on friendship reflect her perspective as a girl with autism.
 We thought that the advice Florida gave her was so good that we wanted to share it with you.
-You can read more of her letters on our social-emotional page.

 Here is Florida’s advice on friendship.
-(I am happy to report that Florida is a thriving high school student with a wonderful circle of friends.):
+(I am happy to report that Florida is now a thriving college student with a wonderful circle of friends.):

 Some friends aren’t meant to have a ton of friends.
 When I was your age I became quite sad when I just couldn’t figure out how to be the popular girl in my group.
 Having a few good friends wasn’t enough.
 Also, I wanted a very close girlfriend A.K.A a best friend, forever.
 Since then, I’ve found neither but I’m still happy.
 Why?
 With being popular there would be a sacrifice of your personal space and free time.
 Instead it would be filled with playdates and phone calls which in small quantities are fun, but in the quantities popular girls get are overwhelming.
 As for best friends forever, it’s sooo nice to have a few close friends but 1 best friend forever could get boring.
 If you think about people as stories than you’d want a few great stories you know well, a lot of good stories you don’t know as well, mixed in occasionally with a new, unknown story.
 If you had just 1 best friend forever than it would be like knowing 1 story so well that you could chant it in your sleep.
 Yet if your to popular than you hear too many stories and forget them all.
 It’s good to have the perfect balance in the middle of those where you may not be the most popular, but you’re happy.